elizabethrakhibaby/elizabethrakhibaby/README.md

 - 🌱 I’m currently learning SQL
 - 🧇 I’m looking to collaborate on web app projects

----
-> What would life be if we had no courage to attempt anything?

-— Vincent van Gogh

 <!-- Details about me :) -->
 <p align="center">